JaniAnttonen/winston-loki/README.md

 A Grafana Loki transport for the nodejs logging library Winston.
+__Tested to work with Grafana Loki v1.0.0__

-__NOTE: Latest version only guaranteed to work with the latest version of Grafana Loki.
-Make sure to update Loki if you have updated this package__
+*NOTE: Latest version only guaranteed to work with the latest version of Grafana Loki.
+Make sure to update Loki if you have updated this package*

 ## Usage
 This Winston transport is used similarly to other Winston transports.
 Require winston and define a new LokiTransport() inside its options when creating it.